OpenEvalProject/evals/manuscripts/elife-92523/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/013xs5b60 Beijing Institute of Ophthalmology, Beijing Tongren Eye Center, Beijing Tongren Hospital, Capital Medical University Beijing China
+1. Beijing Institute of Ophthalmology, Beijing Tongren Eye Center, Beijing Tongren Hospital, Capital Medical University Beijing China ([ROR:013xs5b60](https://ror.org/013xs5b60))

 † Corresponding author

 ## Abstract

 Chimeric RNAs have been found in both cancerous and healthy human cells.
 They have regulatory effects on human stem/progenitor cell differentiation, stemness maintenance, and central nervous system development.
 However, whether they are present in human retinal cells and their physiological functions in the retinal development remain unknown.
 Based on the human embryonic stem cell-derived retinal organoids (ROs) spanning from days 0 to 120, we present the expression atlas of chimeric RNAs throughout the developing ROs.
 We confirmed the existence of some common chimeric RNAs and also discovered many novel chimeric RNAs during retinal development.
-We focused on CTNNBIP1-CLSTN1 ( CTCL ) whose downregulation caused precocious neuronal differentiation and a marked reduction of neural progenitors in human cerebral organoids.
+We focused on CTNNBIP1-CLSTN1 (CTCL) whose downregulation caused precocious neuronal differentiation and a marked reduction of neural progenitors in human cerebral organoids.
 CTCL is universally present in human retinas, ROs, and retinal cell lines, and its loss-of-function biases the progenitor cells toward retinal pigment epithelial cell fate at the expense of retinal cells.
 Together, this work provides a landscape of chimeric RNAs and reveals evidence for their critical role in human retinal development.

 ## Introduction